sircam-html/nixos-conf/legacy-cfg/README.md

 ## Highlights

-- NVIDIA driver pinned to `Legacy_580` for Pascal GPU stability
+- NVIDIA driver using `Legacy_580` for Pascal GPU stability
 - Plymouth animated boot splash with NixOS logo
 - US keyboard layout with AltGr international variant for Spanish accents and ñ
 - Steam with Proton for gaming